rsobon/TestableCode/README.md

 ## Example 2

-- Created new class PokemonReader for isolation
+- Created new class `PokemonReader` for isolation
-- We can test both the Entity and ImportingStatus thanks to extracting logic to isolated class
+- We can test both the `Pokemon` entity and `ImportingStatus` thanks to extracting logic to isolated class

 Conclusion?
 - We can't test the Timestamp property of Entity class and Console.WriteLine because they are tightly coupled